We have a broad and balanced curriculum at The Stockwood Park Academy, designed to help each student to flourish and become well-rounded and capable.

 Key Stage 3 Curriculum Model Overview

 At The Stockwood Park Academy, we believe that every child matters.
-We strive to work with parents and carers to ensure that every learner achieves the very best grades for a future with open doors for which choices can be made.
-It is for this reason; we have decided to change the curriculum at Key Stage 3.
+We strive to work with parents and carers to ensure that every learner achieves the very best grades for bright futures.
+It is for this reason we have decided to change the curriculum at Key Stage 3.

 Key Stage 4